 From a Group view, the non-derecognized loans arising from the true sale transaction ROOF Russia 2007-1 amount to $\in 53,178$ thousand at year-end 2010 (2009: $\in 117,077$ thousand).
 In this case, the decrease of the carrying value is mainly explained by the maturity of the consumer loan volume in original currency (whereupon the matured portfolio wasn't refilled anymore) as well as the currency translation effect resulting from USD against the euro.
-Within the space of a year, the consumer loan volume in original currency and the euro effect of a year.
+Within the space of a year, the consumer loan volume in original currency housand.